 When it comes to food, St. Augustine doesn’t disappoint as a culinary destination!
 In fact, there are so many restaurants to choose from, it might be hard to figure out where you should go.
 That’s why we’re here.
 We took the arduous task of trying out a variety of different places, so we could give you the best restaurants and cafes to visit while you’re here.
 It was a difficult task, but we were up for the challenge!

 From fresh seafood to behemoth burgers, decadent milkshakes, and unique donuts, we tried them all!
 With our bellies full, and our belts let out a couple of notches, here are the top places to eat in St. Augustine.

 Gas Full-Service Cafe

-Gass Full Service Cafe is a popular choice for burger lovers and it was featured on Bobby Deen’s Guilty Pleasures as one of Deen’s favorite burger joint.
+Gass Full Service Cafe is a popular choice for burger lovers and it was featured on Bobby Deen’s Guilty Pleasures as one of Deen’s favorite burger joints.

 And he wasn’t wrong!
 The Jalapeno Popper Burger is just as amazing as it sounds!
 It’s stuffed with jalapenos and cheese and then covered in panko and DEEP FRIED.
 Served with homemade potato chips, this burger was as big as my head!